logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/associating-ta-and-tfs-test-cases.md

 ---
 title: "Associating TestArchitect and Team Foundation Server test cases in Visual Studio"
-linktitle: "Associating TestArchitect and Team Foundation Server test cases in Visual Studio"
+linktitle: "Associating TA and TFS test cases"
 description: "To execute TestArchitect test cases from MTM or the Test Hub, an association between TestArchitect tests and Team Foundation Server tests must be created in the related Visual Studio project."
 weight: 6
 aliases: